andycockers/devops-tech-test/sr_devops/andyc/README.md

 Run aws configure to allow Terraform to use the AWS user credentials.

-To create a keypair in AWS for use with an EC2 instance:
+To create a keypair for use in AWS for use with an EC2 instance:

 1. If you don't already have one, run ssh-keygen to create a public/private keypair